agalue/opennms-drift-kubernetes/README.azure.md

 export DOMAIN="azure.agalue.net"
 ```

 > Those variables will be used by all the commands used below.
+Make sure to use your own domain.

 ## Create a Resource Group: